 The Amendment never explicitly mentions sex discrimination, but it seems an obvious consideration for the Equal Protection Clause.
 Again, the courts would interpret the Amendment narrowly; It would take almost a century to ensure that sex discrimination is protected, and in some ways, the fight is still continuing today.

 Susan B. Anthony wanted to argue that she was a citizen by birth and that the right to vote was a privilege of citizenship.
 Therefore, it should be extended to her by the Privileges and Immunities Clause (this was concurrent with Slaughter-House).
 However, Anthony could not get even this far.
 The authorities considered it a criminal violation rather than a civil one, so United States v.
 Susan B. Anthony (1873) could not even come before the Supreme Court.
-Her jury of peers was all male; this paradoxically implies that men were both peers of Anthony and they could vote when she couldn’t.
-To top it all off, the presiding judge, Justice Ward Hunt, actually instructed the jury to find Anthony guilty.
+Her jury of peers was all male; Anthony remarked this paradoxically implies men are peers of Anthony even while they had a right she didn’t.
+To top it off, the presiding judge, Justice Ward Hunt, actually instructed the jury to find Anthony guilty.
 A contemporary observer would remark, “Miss Anthony had no trial by jury.
 She had only a trial by Judge Hunt.”

-Even contemporary observers realized the Anthony trial was political theatre.
+Even without the benefit of hindsight, people realized the Anthony trial was little more than political theatre.
 Suffragists tried again in Minor v.
 Happersett (1875).
 The judge ruled that voting was not a privilege of citizenship.
-After all, some children and felons are certainly citizens but cannot vote.
-This case had a ripple effect in limit suffrage.
-It was cited in Breedlove and Lassiter.
+After all, some children and felons are certainly citizens but none of them cannot vote.
+This case had a ripple effect in limit suffrage in Breedlove and Lassiter.
 Women would need a constitutional amendment to claim the right to vote instead, which they got in the Nineteenth Amendment (1920).
 Donald Trump symbollically vindicated Anthony with a pardon on the 100th anniversary of the Nineteenth Amendment’s ratification.

 In 1971, almost a hundred years after the first failed attempt to apply the Fourteenth Amendment to sexual equality by Anthony and Minor, the Supreme Court heard Reed v.
 Reed (1971).
-This time, however, the plaintiffs argued on the basis of the Equal Protection Clause, and the Court agreed.
-Coincidentally, future Supreme Court justice Ruth Bader Ginsburg filed an amicus brief in Reed on behalf of the ACLU’s Women’s Rights Project.
+Idaho had a law that privileged men over women in deciding inheritance.
+The plaintiffs argued this violated their Equal Protection Clause, and the Court agreed.
+Coincidentally, Ruth Bader Ginsberg submitted an amicus brief to the Supreme Court she would later be appointed to.

-Sex is currently protected by the Equal Protection Clause with “intermediate scrutiny,” which is some progress, but many want to pass the Equal Rights Amendment which would would protect sex at the highest level, “strict scrutiny,” essentially making it easier to win cases based on sexual discrimination (see ERA Education Project).
-However, requiring only males to register for the draft would not pass strict scrutiny, according to even legal scholars who favor the ERA (Hastings Law Journal).
+Since then, sex is protected by the Equal Protection Clause with “intermediate scrutiny,” which is some progress, but many want to pass the Equal Rights Amendment which would would protect sex at the highest level, “strict scrutiny,” making it easier to win cases based on sexual discrimination (see ERA Education Project).
+However, requiring only males to register for the draft would not pass strict scrutiny, even according tolegal scholars who favor the ERA (Hastings Law Journal).
 This was the source of much opposition at the time the ERA was debated, since the feminist movement was linked with the anti-Vietnam War movement.
 Today, 76% of women support the ERA according to a 2020 AP poll, but only 38% of women agree with extending draft registration to women according to a 2020 Rasmussen Report.
+As such, many feminists have proposed to pass the ERA and abolish the draft.

-To add yet another “however,” a male-only draft-registration might not even pass the currently-enforced intermediate scrutiny.
-We won’t know for sure until the courts decide appeals on National Coalition for Men v.
+To add yet another complexity, a male-only draft-registration might not even pass the currently-enforced intermediate scrutiny.
+It is unlikely to succeed, but we won’t know for sure until the courts decide appeals on National Coalition for Men v.
 Selective Service System (2019).
 Feminist advocates such as the National Organization for Women Foundation are actually aligned with the National Coalition for Men, because such a ruling would strengthen the definition of intermediate scrutiny under the Equal Protection Clause.

 In Blostock v.
 Clayton County (2020), the court would expand discrimination the definition of “sexual discrimination” to include discrimination based on sexual preference and sexual identity.
 Neil Gorsuch justifies the expansion as such: